bioinformatics-core-shared-training/cruk-summer-school-2017/description.md

 - Calling Structural Variants
 - Interpreting and visualising SV calls
 - Filtering a set of variant calls
-- Identifying events such as chromothripsis
 - WORKSHOP DINNER

 ## Day Five (1/2 day) 09:30 - 12:30

 -  Bring your own data!
--  Our instructors will help you get started processing your own data using the techniques
+-  Our instructors will help you get started processing your own data using the techniques discussed in the previous four days

 # Social Events

-- The day before the course you can join your instructors and fellow participants for a drink and dinner after your journey to Cambridge
+- The day before the course, you can join your instructors and fellow participants for a drink and dinner after your journey to Cambridge
 - The workshop dinner will be held in Downing College on Day Four; dress code is smart casual.
+Please inform us of any dietary requirements when you register.
 The dinner is free.
-Please inform us of any dietary requirements when you register.
 - (Weather permitting), we will have a [punting](http://www.scudamores.com/) trip